 The Department of Human Development and Family Science (HDFS) prepares students for professional service to individuals and families.
 The Technical Standards presented here are prerequisites for admission and graduation from the Department of Human Development and Family Science, College of Education and Human Development of the University of Missouri.
-The courses required in each option area (Child Life, Child Development and Education, Human Development, Family and Consumer Sciences Education, Family Studies, and the dual degree program in HDFS and Social Work) develop essential skills for professional work with families and children.
+The courses required in each emphasis area (Child Life, Early Childhood in a Mobile Society online program, and Family and Lifespan Development) help students develop essential skills for professional work with families and children.

 A HDFS graduate must have the knowledge and skills to interact successfully with individuals and families in a variety of work settings.
 HDFS acknowledges Section 504 of the 1973 Vocational Rehabilitation Act and PL 101-336, the Americans with Disabilities Act (ADA) but we have determined that HDFS graduates must have certain minimum technical standards.
 Any candidate for the Bachelor of Science degree in HDFS must have aptitude, abilities, and skills in the areas of observation, communication, motor function, judgment , behavioral and social attributes, conceptualization, and problem solving.

 The student may use technological compensation for some handicaps in the aforementioned listed skill areas, but should be able to perform in a reasonably independent manner.
 The use of a third party to assist the student in accomplishing curricular requirements in the listed skill areas is unacceptable.
 Such would mean that the student’s judgment is inter ceded by someone else’s power of selection and observation.
 The following outlines the aptitude, abilities, and skills needed by the HDFS student in specific areas: